ricardotavaresit/b7web-vue/README.md

 - Class 43: To-do with components 1/2 in Vue JS
 - Class 44: To-do with components 2/2 in Vue JS
 - Class 45: Traffic Light exercise in Vue JS
-- Class 49: Traffic Light resolution in Vue JS1
+- Class 49: Traffic Light resolution in Vue JS

 ## Technologies used
 - VueJS;